metareflection/synthesis-class/schedule.md

 ### Tuesday, October 31 (Assignment 2 due)

-Alex Bai presents the following paper and lead the discussion:
+Alex Bai presents the following paper and leads the discussion:
 - _Leveraging Rust Types for Program Synthesis_

 In the remaining time, we will discuss the second assignment.